senscience/nexus-delta/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-Please do not hesitate to contact the [Senscience Nexus team by email][nexus-team-email].
+Please do not hesitate to contact the [Nexus team by email][nexus-team-email].

 ## <a name="issue"></a> Found a Bug?